solana-labs/solana/book/src/jsonrpc-api.md

 ---

 ### accountSubscribe
-Subscribe to an account to receive notifications when the userdata for a given account public key changes
+Subscribe to an account to receive notifications when the lamports or userdata for a given account public key changes

 ##### Parameters:
 * `string` - account Pubkey, as base-58 encoded string